2015 Kentucky Wildcats football team

-The 2015 Kentucky Wildcats football team (variously "Kentucky", "UK", or "Wildcats") represents the University of Kentucky in the 2015 NCAA Division I FBS football season.
-The Wildcats compete in its 122nd season and 82nd as a member of the Southeastern Conference (SEC) as part of its Eastern Division.
-The team is led by head coach Mark Stoops, which is his third year coaching the team, and the Wildcats play its home games at Commonwealth Stadium in Lexington, Kentucky.
+The 2015 Kentucky Wildcats football team (variously "Kentucky", "UK", or "Wildcats") represented the University of Kentucky in the 2015 NCAA Division I FBS football season.
+The Wildcats competed in their 122nd season and 82nd as a member of the Southeastern Conference (SEC) as part of its Eastern Division.
+The team was led by head coach Mark Stoops, in his third year, and played home games at Commonwealth Stadium in Lexington, Kentucky.
+They finished the season 5–7, 2–6 in SEC play to finish in a tie for fourth place in the Eastern Division.

-After the completion of the 2014 season, the Wildcats signed one of their highest rated recruiting classes in February.
-They completed their spring practice in April.

 Personnel

 Coaching staff

-Kentucky head coach Mark Stoops enters his third year as the Wildcat's head coach for the 2015 season.
-During his previous two seasons he led the Wildcats to an overall record of 7 wins and 17 losses.
-Despite the losing record, he doubled his win total from his first season to his second.

-On November 30, 2014, Offensive Coordinator Neal Brown accepted the Head Coach position at Troy, where he was an assistant from 2006 to 2009.
-In his place Kentucky hired West Virginia Co-offensive Coordinator Shannon Dawson on December 19, 2014.
+Kentucky head coach Mark Stoops entered his third year as the Wildcat's head coach for the 2015 season.
+On November 30, 2014, Offensive Coordinator Neal Brown accepted the Head Coach position at Troy.
+In his place, Kentucky hired West Virginia Co-offensive Coordinator Shannon Dawson.
+Special Teams coach Craig Naivar accepted a position at Houston and was replaced by Andy Buh.

-Special Teams coach Craig Naivar accepted a position at Houston under his former colleague Tom Herman on December 18, 2014.
-The position he vacated was filled by California assistant Andy Buh on February 4, 2015.
-Stoops announced with Buh's hiring that the special teams would be a joint effort among multiple assistant coaches.